 How to Brine a Turkey

-Brining brings out turkey's juiciest, most flavorful side.
+Use this step-by-step guide to brining to bring out your turkey's juiciest, most flavorful side.

 Pictured Recipe: José Andrés' Brined Roast Turkey & Gravy

 A big, beautifully roasted whole turkey at the center of your Thanksgiving table is already so special it hardly seems there'd be anything you could do to take it to the next level.
 That's where brining steps in to tell you you're wrong.
 Soaking your bird in a luxurious salty herb bath will truly make you feel like you're at a royal feast.

 What Is Brining and Why Should You Do It?

 Pictured Recipe: Dry-Brined Lemon-&-Fennel-Rubbed Turkey with Homemade Giblet Gravy